ProseMirror/prosemirror-state/src/README.md

 ### Plugin System

-To make distributing and using extra editor functionality easier, ProseMirror has a plugin system.
+To make it easy to package and enable extra editor functionality, ProseMirror has a plugin system.

 @PluginSpec
+@StateField
 @Plugin
-@StateField
 @PluginKey